 If your body does not feel like exercising, the best choice would be not to do any.
 While exercising, always listen to the needs of your body.
 If one exercise seems difficult or uncomfortable to perform, you should avoid it entirely or find a better substitute for it.

 Having slight pain in muscles after exercise is normal but if this pain prolongs for a longer time, then consult a physician.
 The persistent pain in muscles might be due to any underlying cause, so you must not ignore it.

 Medication for muscle recovery should never be an option.
-Delayed onset muscle soreness usually subsides after a day, and by following some tips and routines, DOMS can manage easily.
-Do not jump for medication as it can come with many associated factors.
+Delayed onset muscle soreness usually subsides after a day, and by following some tips and routines, DOMS can be managed easily.
+Do not take medication as it can come with many associated negative factors.